2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Iceland has comparative advantage over Serbia.
-Similarly, the more yellow a dot/product is, the more Serbia has comparative advantage over Iceland.
+This visualization shows the product space at the HS4 level with the flags of Iceland and Serbia.
+This means that a dot/product with the flag of Iceland indicates it has a comparative advantage over Serbia.
+Similarly, a dot/product with the flag of Serbia indicates it has a comparative advantage over Iceland.

 Have questions, comments, or concerns?